-The IFRA-IOFI Labelling Manual assigns hazard classifications and labelling guidance for fragrance and flavor materials following the rules of the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and the UN Recommendations on the Transport of Dangerous Goods (TDG).
+The IFRA-IOFI GHS Labelling Manual assigns hazard classifications and labelling guidance for fragrance and flavor materials following the rules of the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and the UN Recommendations on the Transport of Dangerous Goods (TDG).

-Prepared by the IFRA-IOFI GHS Task Force, the Labelling Manual classifies fragrance and flavour materials following the criteria laid out in the United Nations GHS guidance document, known as the 'Purple Book'.
+Prepared by the IFRA-IOFI GHS Task Force, the GHS Labelling Manual classifies fragrance and flavour materials following the criteria laid out in the United Nations GHS guidance document, known as the 'Purple Book'.

-The Labelling Manual contains all classifications that have been ratified by the GHS Task Force since its creation in autumn 2008.
+The GHS Labelling Manual contains all classifications that have been ratified by the GHS Task Force since its creation in autumn 2008.